How-to

 - Set retention impact.
 Apply keep-daily/weekly/monthly to estimate stored snapshots after dedupe.

 - Plan bandwidth.
-Target peak backup throughput that fits your window; account for verify/restore and sync.
+Target peak backup throughput that fits your timeframe; account for restore and sync.

 - Leave headroom.
-Keep 20–30% free space for GC/verify and growth; ensure uplink capacity for concurrent jobs.
+Keep 20–30% free space for growth and operational overhead; ensure uplink capacity for concurrent jobs.

 - Validate with a pilot run.
 Run a representative backup and measure actual throughput and reduction ratios.